 Public Visibility and Recognition

-What is Visibility and Recognition?
+What is visibility and recognition?

-Visibility and recognition is the public acknowledgement by funding recipients of Canada’s contributions to international development and responses to humanitarian crises.
+Visibility and recognition is the public acknowledgement by Canada’s funding recipients of Canada’s contributions to international development and responses to humanitarian crises.

-Why is Visibility and Recognition important?
+Why is visibility and recognition important?

 How do recipients demonstrate public recognition?